AAMI TIR57: Medical Device Risk Management

 • Secure software development practices

-Also, consider human factors, such as staff training or changes to operational workflows that could reduce exposure.
+Additionally, consider human factors, such as staff training or adjustments to operational workflows, that could reduce exposure.

 4. Implement Security Controls